sialan-labs/sigram/README.md

 #### Get TelegramQml

-In the next step, You should download and build TelegramQml in the library mode using below commands:
+In the next step, You should download and build TelegramQml in the qml-plugin mode using below commands:

     git clone https://github.com/Aseman-Land/TelegramQML.git